 Degenerative Disc Disease is a condition in which the discs between the vertebrae break down, often causing pain and weakness.
 The affected intervertebral discs shrink in height (collapse) as their annulus (outer shell) weakens and the nucleus (center) gradually loses water; these discs then bulge out into the surrounding spinal canal and can put pressure on any number of spinal nerves.

-Degenerative Disc Disease is in fact somewhat of a misnomer.
-DDD is in fact not a disease, but simply a natural part of aging in most people, and it is not due to some ongoing degenerative process but simply natural daily movements, continuing stresses (weight gain, heavy lifting, etc.), and minor injuries.
+Degenerative Disc Disease is somewhat of a misnomer.
+It is in fact not a disease, but simply a natural part of aging in most people, and it is not due to some ongoing degenerative process but simply natural daily movements, continuing stresses (weight gain, heavy lifting, etc.), and minor injuries.

 Nevertheless, it is a major concern due to its potential effects on quality of life.
 Spinal discs degenerate faster than any other connective tissue, due to the extreme stresses put on them.